 Long-term Care Quality

-In addition to receiving a great overall grade, this facility also received an A+ long-term care grade.
+The next category we assessed was long-term care.
+This nursing home also received an A+ long-term care grade, rendering it one of the few nursing homes to be awarded more than one A+ category grades.
 Long-term care grades in this range generally require both 24/7 care from nurses and aids, as well as quality routine healthcare services.
-In addition to considering the volume of care provided by aids and other staff, we analyzed the percentage of residents vaccinated against pneumonia.
-This facility provided the vaccine to 98.666664 percent of its residents, which is significantly higher than the average nursing home.
-Clearly, this facility is doing something right in this area as it was able to keep its residents out of the hospital.
-It had only 0.01 hospitalizations per 1,000 long-term resident days, which is a remarkably low figure.
+Once we looked at the amount of care provided by nurses and other staff, we turned to the nursing home's vaccination data.
+This facility vaccinated 94.520546 percent of its patients for pneumonia, which is higher than the vast majority of nursing homes.
+Lastly, this facility was able to limit hospitalizations.
+In fact, it had less than one hospitalization per one thousand long-term resident days, which is an impressively low number.

 Short-term Care Quality

-In the last category we scored, this facility received a very favorable grade of B+ in our short-term care category.
-With this score, the facility finished off a very impressive report card.
-Short-term care grades are critical for residents needing rehabilitation.
-Rehabilitation usually mandates more highly-skilled nursing services.
-This includes a vast range of services, spanning from registered nurses to physical and respiratory therapists, as well as other variations of therapy.
-Fortunately, it appear that this facility employs registered nurses.
-Not every facility employs these skilled professionals.
-However, according to the information this nursing home provided, they do not appear to employ physical therapists.
-Lastly, we considered the number of patients who were able to return to the community from this facility.
-We found that 0 percent of this nursing home's residents returned home.
+The fourth area we rated was short-term care, where this nursing home was given a grade of A-.
+This finished off a very strong profile.
+Very few facilities received an A- or better in in each area we assessed.
+Our short-term care ratings are based on a nursing home's quantity of highly-skilled skilled healthcare professionals.
+This means a vast spectrum of services, ranging from registered nurses to physical and respiratory therapists, in addition to other forms of therapy.
+Fortunately, it appear that this facility has registered nurses on staff.
+Not every facility employs these types of nurses.
+On the other hand, according to the information this nursing home provided, they do not appear to employ physical therapists.
+Finally, we assessed the number of residents who were able to return to the community from this nursing home.
+We found that 0 percent of this facility's residents returned home.

 Rating Over Time